chendicao/Analysis-of-Water-Control-Structures-on-Cluster/README.md

 ## Run on cluster(Beocat)
 Before you run on cluster:
-1. Paste this project on your cluster.
+1. Put this project on your cluster.
 2. Make sure your cluster server has OpenFOAM module installed and check version with your server administrator.
 3. Modify the header code in HPCjob.sh, HPCclean.sh and HPCrecon.sh to make it compatible with your cluster.